domainus/sunshine-bazzite-script/README.md

 The provided example_edid.bin supports various resolutions including 4K@60, 2420x1668@120Hz (iPad Pro), and 1280x800@90Hz, among other common resolutions.

 ## Custom EDIDs
-The `samsung-q800t-hdmi2.1` EDID from [v4l-utils](https://git.linuxtv.org/v4l-utils.git/tree/utils/edid-decode/data).
+It is recommended to use the `samsung-q800t-hdmi2.1` EDID from [v4l-utils](https://git.linuxtv.org/v4l-utils.git/tree/utils/edid-decode/data).
 Use [Custom Resolution Utility (CRU)](https://customresolutionutility.net/) to add more resolutions to the base EDID and export.
 CRU works fine under Wine.

 ## Default Steam Launch Commands
 `LD_PRELOAD=""